RAS598-2025-S-Team07/RAS598-2025-S-Team07.github.io/docs/index.md

 ## Sensor Integration

-The assistive follower robot will utilize a combination of the depth camera and LiDAR to achieve robust user tracking and situational awareness.
-The depth camera will be used for user recognition and tracking, while LiDAR will be used to ensure the robot maintains an optimal following distance.
-Additionally, LiDAR can be used for 360-degree obstacle detection and environmental mapping, allowing the robot to navigate dynamically changing environments safely.
+The assistive follower robot integrates both a depth camera and LiDAR to enable robust user tracking and situational awareness.
+The depth camera is primarily responsible for user recognition and tracking, while the LiDAR sensor is used for obstacle detection and environmental mapping.
+This combination allows the robot to navigate safely through dynamically changing environments.

+Beyond obstacle avoidance, LiDAR can also be leveraged to maintain an optimal following distance.
+Once the user's direction relative to the robot is known—typically provided by the depth camera—the robot can associate this direction with a corresponding LiDAR beam and monitor its distance reading.
+Although this feature has not yet been implemented, it presents a promising opportunity to enhance the robot's control behavior and responsiveness in future iterations.

 ![Sensor Integration](/assets/images/IMG_9871.PNG "Sensor Integration")